megardn/PennLINC.github.io/docs/LabHome/Onboarding/analyst_onboarding.md

 > Q: What is "tidy" data?
 The Tidyverse?
 What are "verbs" in tidy R parlance?

+> Q: How do you run a multiple regression model, interpret its output, and graph the results?

 > Bonus: [Why is R so weird?](https://twitter.com/WhyDoesR)

 We recommend *either* Roger Peng's [R Programming for Data Science](https://bookdown.org/rdpeng/rprogdatascience/), *or* [R4DS](https://r4ds.had.co.nz/) by Hadley Wickham.
 Both are long, so for the sake of time, focus on sections 1 through 15 of Peng, and sections 1 through 21 of Wickham (> 8 hours).
 Getting through the entirety of either book, however, is well worth the time if you want to be very familiar with R.

 Other resources:

-- [Swirl](https://swirlstats.com/students.html), an interactive prompt-based learning package
+- [Swirl](https://swirlstats.com/students.html), an interactive prompt-based learning package.
+The intermediate courses including regression and data cleaning are particularly useful.

 - [learnR4free](https://www.learnr4free.com/index.html) and [this blog](https://livefreeordichotomize.com/2020/07/02/so-you-want-to-learn-r/) collate a number of external resources

 ### Git & Github